Search Results

 On November 16-17, 2023, the National Human Genome Institute will co-sponsor a workshop, Advances in the Genetic Architecture of Complex Human Traits, to take a historically grounded and forward-looking approach towards dissecting the genetic architecture of complex traits in humans.

 … and dynamic processes in general that may mediate genetic effects on traits?
 Advances in sequencing … optical methods allow us to profile the molecular features of cells at scale.
-What’s needed, technically or … Associate Professor, Cognitive & Information Science University of California, Merced …
+What’s needed, technically or theoretically, for scalable approaches to map genetic effects on higher-order compositions of cells: …

 Event